 Diagnosing a sudden drop off in traffic, or even an unexpected surge, can be daunting.
 When you open up Google Analytics, you’re certain the answer is in there somewhere, but how do you know where to check first?
 While you sift through the kajillion metrics, dimensions, filters, segments and date ranges in front of you, you’re reminded that website traffic is down and people are demanding answers!

 Here’s a handy website traffic analysis decision tree to help make sure you’re asking the right questions at the right times.

 Please note: This image is LARGE.
 I’m not talking about file size.
 I’m talking about SIZE size.
 Open on mobile at your own risk.
-Once you select the image below, you’ll want to make it bigger by clicking on the full-screen icon in the upper right-hand corner.

 How to use this decision tree

 Answer the first yes-or-no question.
 Go to the next question based on your answer.
 Continue until you hit a dead end, which should be a green box.

 Have you ever played a game of 20 Questions?
 Someone thinks of a person, place or thing and the other person has twenty yes-or-no questions to ask in order to guess it.
 A good first question might be, “Is it a thing?”.
 It’s a smart question because no matter what the answer is, it eliminates a significant number of possibilities.